hcamdclk8/hcamdclk8.github.io/about.md

 From professional development perspective, the next goal is to tackle back-end development especially since I can leverage my database/data knowledge background.
 Goal is to learn Python, React.js or any other technology that my future employer sees fit to meet business need.

 ## Hobbies ##
 When not coding, enjoy outdoor activities like tennis, hiking, walking, biking and skiing.
-Have known to occasionally binge watch 80's music videos on YouTube.
+Have been known to occasionally binge watch 80's music videos on YouTube.

 ## Soft Skills ##
 People person, consensus builder, methodological thinker, highly organized, detail oriented, collaborator, naturally curious, flexible, quick study, proactive, tenacious, can think on one's feet, easily adapts to situations (i.e. content is like water in RWD).